makerdao/mips/MIP0/mip0.md

 **MIP0c13: Core Personnel Offboarding**
 A process component that defines the process to remove personnel from the MIP Editor or Governance Facilitator roles.

+**MIP0c14: MIP Set Management**
+A component that defines how to manage MIP Sets and the roles responsible for it.

 ## Motivation